 (Picture inside.)
-When I was four, a blind fortune teller, who was amazingly right about everything else she predicted for me--med school, three sons, bad car accident, etc.,--said that I would live to be 132.
-I hope it's not just in a jar.
+When I was four, a blind Gypsy fortune teller, who was amazingly right about everything else she predicted, said that I would live to be 132.
+I'm hoping that the last 60 years aren't in a coma

-I try to make art and collect pottery, also Bonzo post cards and British military brass buttons.
+I try to make art, and I collect Georgian (English) pottery, Bonzo post cards, and military brass buttons.
 I sometimes go to Europe, having mostly grown up in Germany.
 I swim, cycle, and/or exercise most days.
-I don't like being idle so I take art supplies to church meetings...
+I don't like being idle, so I take art supplies to church meetings...
 Yes, I'm that guy.
 I think I have a good sense of humor (laughs at his own jokes).
 I like cities with museums, parks, zoos, botanical gardens, and aquariums.
 I'm gregarious and often start conversations with strangers.

-I'm currently working with three other people to produce a multimedia production based on Shakespeare's "The Tempest."
-Called "The Tempest in Gee Minor," it's a puppet show with special effects.
+I'm currently working with three other guys to produce a multimedia production based on Shakespeare's "The Tempest."
+Called "The Tempest in Gee Minor," it's an elaborate puppet show with special effects.
 We've already got some venues lined up because one of the gang is a fame-ish puppeteer.
 We've piled the furniture at one end of my living room to build a portable stage.
 I've done puppet shows since I was seven.
 I used to do a Christmas puppet show at church most years.
 I always included a silent and motionless scene of Mary and the Christ Child.
 When the curtain opened, the audience was invited to rise and sing "Hark the Herald Angels Sing," then the curtain closed.
-It was disorienting to some, but liberating to many.
+Singing to Mary was disorienting to some, but liberating to many.

 I have an unshakable testimony of Joseph and the Church.
-I believe that everyone will end up Celestial...eventually.
-Eternal progression is what makes life fair.
+I believe that, eventually, everyone will end up Celestial.
+To me, eternal progression is what makes life fair.

 Well, gotta' go jet ski surfin' with my bros.
 Talk to ya latter.